CHAPTER Eng

 (4) Fields of engineering practices engaged in;

-(5) Contact person name, their phone number, and
+(5) Contact person name, their phone number, and e-mail address;

 (6) Name of person legally authorized to sign